-- 4.2.11.2 Practical performance shall also be evaluated in this test.
+4.2.11.2 Practical performance shall also be evaluated in this test.
 The practical performance of the respirator shall evaluate human interface issues associated with the use of the respirator.
 At a minimum, factors which shall be evaluated (if applicable based upon the respirator design) are: the likelihood for breathing tubes to tangle causing the respirator position on the wearer to move to an improper position, continued clear and unobstructed visibility with turning of the head or looking up or down, and ease of use.
-Test subjects shall be trained on proper use of the respirator in accordance with the applicant's user's instructions. - 4.3 Airsource SAR portable blowers/air compressor requirements (optional) - 4.3.1 Portable blowers/air compressors shall be designed and constructed to maintain positive pressure in the breathing zone of the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8. - 4.3.2 Portable blowers/air compressors shall undergo a performance evaluation by operating them at their specified running parameters for 8 hours a day for a total of 15 days in the most demanding configuration for which the device is to be approved. - 4.3.2.1 The portable blower/air compressor shall be located in the laboratory for this evaluation. - 4.3.2.2 The portable blower/air compressor shall operate in the most demanding configuration with the maximum number respirators mounted on head forms.
-Each head form will be actuated by a breathing machine at the manufacturers maximum approved work rate throughout the period without failure or evidence of wear such that any part of the respirator no longer meets the performance requirements. - 4.3.2.3 The filter(s) shall not be changed during this evaluation. - 4.3.3 Noise levels at the portable blowers/air compressors shall be ≤ 85 dBA at 92 centimeters (3 feet) diameter circle centered at the pump with the system operating in the most flow restrictive configuration. - 4.3.4 Any system component exceeding 60 degrees Celsius shall be protected against incidental user contact. - 4.3.5 Multiple user systems, whereby more than one user is supplied by a single portable blower/air compressor, may be approved, if each hose line is connected directly to a manifold (requires pressure gauge and regulator) at the blower/air compressor.
-The manifold can be remote from the portable blower/air compressor as long as a pressure gauge and regulator are integral to the manifold. - 4.3.6 Multiple user systems shall be designed such that air shall not back flow from one line to another. - 4.3.7 Multiple user systems shall be designed such that each line shall flow properly regardless of occurrences in other lines (such as total blockages or disconnected free flow). - 4.3.8 Carts for Airsource respirators shall be easily maneuverable, durable, substantial and suitable for their intended purpose.
-Carts mounted on more than two wheels shall be equipped with permanently mounted wheel locks or other means to prevent the cart from rolling unintentionally. - 4.4 Air supply hose requirements
+Test subjects shall be trained on proper use of the respirator in accordance with the applicant's user's instructions.

+4.3 Airsource SAR portable blowers/air compressor requirements

+- 4.3.1 Portable blowers/air compressors shall be designed and constructed to maintain positive pressure in the breathing zone of the respiratory inlet covering(s) at the manufacturer's specified work rate(s) as defined in Section 4.2.8. - 4.3.2 Portable blowers/air compressors shall undergo a performance evaluation by operating them at their specified running parameters for 8 hours a day for a total of 15 days in the most demanding configuration for which the device is to be approved. - 4.3.2.1 The portable blower/air compressor shall be located in the laboratory for this evaluation. - 4.3.2.2 The portable blower/air compressor shall operate in the most demanding configuration with the maximum number respirators mounted on head forms.
+Each head form will be actuated by a breathing machine at the manufacturers maximum approved work rate throughout the period without failure or evidence of wear such that any part of the respirator no longer meets the performance requirements. - 4.3.2.3 The filter(s) shall not be changed during this evaluation. - 4.3.3 Noise levels at the portable blowers/air compressors shall be ≤ 85 dBA at any point within a 92 centimeters (3 feet) diameter circle centered at the pump with the system operating in the most flow restrictive configuration. - 4.3.4 Any system component exceeding 60 degrees Celsius shall be protected against incidental user contact. - 4.3.5 Multiple user systems, whereby more than one user is supplied by a single portable blower/air compressor, may be approved, if each hose line is connected directly to a manifold (requires pressure gauge and regulator) at the blower/air compressor.
+The

+- manifold can be remote from the portable blower/air compressor as long as a pressure gauge and regulator are integral to the manifold. - 4.3.6 Multiple user systems shall be designed such that air shall not back flow from one line to another. - 4.3.7 Multiple user systems shall be designed such that each line shall flow properly regardless of occurrences in other lines (such as total blockages or disconnected free flow).

+4.4 Air supply hose requirements

-4.4.1 Airline air supply hose; minimum requirements.
-Total length of Air hose(s): manufacturer specified, in multiples as desired.
+4.4.1 Airline supply hose; minimum requirements.
+Total length of Airline hose(s): manufacturer specified, in multiples as desired.